groupby/wisdom-coding-test/README.md

 ## Context

-You're working on an API that accepts data sent by web browsers.
-The data is sent from the browser using AJAX as a POST request with a JSON body.
-You must parse the request, validate it, and save the data if it passes validation.
-This data is referred to as a "beacon".
+You're working on an API that accepts analytics data sent by web browsers when shoppers perform actions like viewing a product.
+This data is referred to as an analytics "beacon".
+The beacon is sent from the browser using AJAX as a POST request with a JSON body, with some important data (like info about the web browser) automatically included in the headers of the request.
+You must parse the request, validate it, and save the beacon if the request passes validation.

 ## Acceptance criteria